avishai111/One-Class-Learning-with-Adaptive-Centroid-Shift-for-Audio-Deepfake-Detection/README.md

-# ACSloss: Adaptive Centroid Shift Loss for Audio Deepfake Detection
+# AOCloss: Adaptive Centroid Shift Loss for Audio Deepfake Detection

 ## 📖 Overview
-This repository provides an implementation of the **Adaptive Centroid Shift Loss (ACSloss)** method for **Audio Deepfake Detection**, as described in the corresponding [research paper](https://www.isca-archive.org/interspeech_2024/kim24b_interspeech.pdf).
+This repository provides an implementation of the **Adaptive Centroid Shift Loss (AOCloss)** method for **Audio Deepfake Detection**, as described in the corresponding [research paper](https://www.isca-archive.org/interspeech_2024/kim24b_interspeech.pdf).
 The approach employs a one-class learning framework that continuously adapts a centroid to represent bonafide audio embeddings while maximizing the distance of fake embeddings.

 ## ⚙️ Features
 - **Dynamic Centroid Update**: Continuously updates the centroid based on bonafide embeddings.